Crown Spiritual Meaning: Is It a Sign of Power or Suffering? - Spiritual-Galaxy.com

 What does a crown symbolize?

 Crowns are mainly symbols of royalty.
-Like the meaning of a castle, a crown symbolize the wearer's authority; however, crown symbolisms have a deeper meaning too.
+Like the meaning of a castle, a crown symbolizes the wearer's authority; however, crown symbolisms have a deeper meaning too.

 For one, crowns represent legitimacy.
 When a new king and queen emerges, they are given legitimacy by having the crown ceremoniously placed on their heads.